Code-Institute-Submissions/mtb-nynashamn/README.md

 * ###   **Known Bugs Left to Fix**

-    * On screens smaller than 375px, the navigation bar is not functioning properly (home button is placed under the logo).
+    * On some mobile devices with a resolutions of approximately 320px, the audio in the Gallery doesn't center, pushes the right margin and a white line pops up.

 ## **Deployment**